-A parent’s worst nightmare is finding out their kids are engaging in dangerous activities like kids are smoking weed and e.t.c.
+A parent’s worst nightmare is finding out their teen is engaging in dangerous activities.
 Unfortunately, this comes with the territory of raising adolescents.
-The teenage brain is wired differently than when they were pre-pubescent and will continue to develop into an adult brain that you are now so accustomed to accessing.
-Teenager’s brains are just not there, yet.
-They are still growing and learning.
-The process of fine-tuning brain connections is developed through experience and risk-taking behaviors.
-Risk-taking behaviors run along a spectrum.
-What you may find risky behavior may not seem so to a teenager.
-However, there are some behaviors that are unarguably risky, such as drug use and abuse.
+The teenage brain is wired differently.
+Neurochemicals are literally changing the biochemistry of the brain during this stage, which will continue as they develop into an adulthood.
+Teenager’s brains are undergoing a transformation from naiveté and blind trust to more independent thought processes.
+They are going to question things they never dreamed of before.
+All of a sudden, the most important spoken words are those from the mouths of their peers.
+And it is during this stage that inhibitions are naturally low.
+The process of fine-tuning brain connections is developed through experience and risk-taking behaviors that run along a spectrum.
+What you may find risky behavior in the stage of life you are in today will likely not seem so to a teenager.
+However, there are some behaviors that are not debatable, such as drug use and abuse.

-Remember your teenage years and the experiences you underwent.
+Take a moment to remember your teenage years and the experiences you underwent.
 Think back to some of the things you did that very few people know about.
 Are there things you did that you have never told anyone before?
 Experimenting and testing the waters is a normal process for brain maturity.
 You live and learn, and your children will, too, but that doesn’t mean you sit back and watch your kids make mistakes with no guidance.
 That doesn’t mean that you sit idly knowing your kids are partaking in a dangerous activity and that doesn’t mean you should turn a blind eye while your kids are smoking weed.
-After all,” it’s practically legal.”
-In reality, it still is not!
+Some may argue,” it’s practically legal,” but in reality, it still is not!

-For the best parent-child relationship bonding coaching session contact us right now and fix your appointment
+For the best parent-child relationship bonding coaching session contact us right now and schedule your appointment

 First, your best offensive stance has already been established through the positive discipline techniques that you have been raising them with to date.
 By using these techniques, you have already established a systematic household with clear expectations built with love, mutual respect, and firmness so you have a strong foundation in your relationship with your teen.
 But if you are new to using positive discipline or the True You Solutions relationship-building techniques, don’t worry.
 It’s not too late.
 You can start with your approach to your teen smoking marijuana.
 It’s never too late.

 I needed to get out from under the ginormous wave of my own emotional stuff.
 Guilt.
 Shame.
 What did I do wrong that my teen would use drugs?
-What kind of parent coach am I that my teen is interested in using drugs?
+What kind of parent coach am I that my teen is experimenting with drugs?
 Fear.
 What if he lies and betrays my trust in him?
-What if he denies it playing on my ignorance?
+What if he plays on my ignorance and denies any wrongdoing?
 What if he doesn’t stop immediately?
 What if he doesn’t do as I say?
 Breathe.
 Parents need to remember we can only control ourselves and our response to the things around us.

 Set your intention and make it clear.
 My ultimate goal is to maintain a strong loving relationship with my teen based on mutual respect.
 My immediate goal is to be a positive guiding source for my teen who is making dangerous decisions.
 How do I go about that?